riotrequest/Post-Date-Updater/README.md

 1. Download the plugin ZIP file.
 2. Log in to your WordPress dashboard.
-3. Go to "Plugins" > "Add New".
+3. Navigate to **Plugins** > **Add New**.
-4. Click on the "Upload Plugin" button and select the ZIP file you downloaded.
+4. Click the **Upload Plugin** button and select the downloaded ZIP file.
-5. Click the "Install Now" button.
+5. Click **Install Now**, then **Activate** the plugin once installation is complete.
-6. After installation, click the "Activate" button to activate the plugin.

 ### Support

-I'm not that guy.
+I do not provide support.
+Use this at your own risk.

 ### License

 This plugin is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute it as per your needs.
+Feel free to modify and distribute it as needed.

 We hope you find the Post Date Updater plugin helpful for managing your post dates and times in WordPress.
-Contributions are welcome!